Research and reports

 Being inside IR35 means your contract falls in the off-payroll working rules and HMRC sees you as an employee for tax purposes.
 Being outside IR35 means your contract points towards self-employment, so you can operate tax efficiently.

-Here's what you need to know about defining the outside and inside IR35 meaning when it comes to your contracts.
-You can also find out more about IR35 in general by reading our guide: what is IR35?
+Here's what you need to know about defining the outside and inside IR35 meaning when it comes to your contracts – and how to check if your contracts are inside or outside IR35.

 HMRC introduced the off-payroll working rules (IR35) in 2000 to make sure that contractors who would be employees if there was no intermediary pay broadly the same tax as employees.